 Not to mention historical: If Anzio sounds familiar, it’s because it’s where the Allies landed in 1944.
 Want to pay homage?
 The 77-acre American Cemetery is where nearly 8,000 Americans, killed during the landing, have been laid to rest.

-The beach that's prettiest and most convenient to Rome: Santa Marinella
+The most convenient beach to Rome: Santa Marinella

 Many of the other beaches near Rome require a train and a bus (or a car) to access.
 Not Santa Marinella.
 A 50-minute train ride takes you from Termini station right to the station in this little resort town, where it’s just a quick walk to the beach.